Copyright © Minnesota's Tuberculosis Sanatoriums. All rights reserved.

 Glen Lake Sanatorium opened in 1916 to serve Hennepin County, with Minneapolis as the nearest major metropolitan area.
 Glen Lake's initial capacity was 50 beds contained in two stucco cottages.
 It grew into the largest sanatorium in Minnesota with an average patient census of 706 in 1933.
 The sanatorium was located at Oak Terrace, which was later absorbed into the larger city of Minnetonka.

 In 1927, Glen Lake became the first U.S. tuberculosis sanatorium accredited by the American College of Surgeons under hospital standards established in 1921.
-By meeting the ACS’s minimum requirements for certification, the sanatorium was able to partner with several universities and colleges in the instruction of nursing and medical students.
+By meeting the ACS’s minimum requirements for certification, the sanatorium was able to partner with several colleges and universities in the instruction of nursing and medical students.

 Through a "bed contract" arrangement with the Veterans' Administration Hospital, Glen Lake cared for many veterans after World War II and was one of two non-federal hospitals that participated in VA streptomycin trials in the mid-1940s.
 Through an affiliation with Mayo Clinic, the sanatorium also hosted doctors from all over the world who came to the United States on medical fellowships for training in tuberculosis.